ilang-dev/i/README.md

 really easy to do so.
 This means interfacing with existing infrastructure like Torch.

+# Master plan
+The first "bet" of 𝚒 as a project was that a simple scheduling model could admit FlashAttention-like target implementations.
+This bet has paid off although there is still the risk that things get messy as the language expands to express a broader set of tensor computations.

+The bet _now_ is that this simple scheduling model will make schedule _search_ more tractable.
+A lot of tensor compilers do search, but they do it in a complex IR with too much configuration complexity. 𝚒 deliberately has fewer knobs to turn.
+The bet is that they are the _right_ knobs.
+The scheduling model being resident to the language (instead of an IR layer) means search won't happen somewhere deep within the 𝚒 compiler, but over 𝚒 components.
+You write (or trace from a Torch model) an 𝚒 component, and search simply finds you a better one.

-# Try it out!
+# Try it yourself!
-Just clone the repo, build the `core` crate, and then run `ilang-python/flash-attn.py` or write your own 𝚒 code.
+Just clone the repo, build the `core` crate, and then write some 𝚒 code.
+Take a look at the FlashAttention [demo](ilang-python/flash-attn.py) to see an example of some 𝚒 components.

 # Language